kyle-ngyn/League-of-Legends-Build-Finder/README.md

 To install prerequisites, do `pip install -r requirements.txt`.

 This is a tool to find builds for specific champions from the best one-tricks.
-It uses OP.GG to find a list of players and chooses from them in the following priority:
+It uses OP.GG to find a list of the top 5 players and chooses from them in the following priority:

 1. Highest rank
 2. Highest winrate